Please join us on Saturday March 12 2022 by Zoom from 10 am -11 am. Registration will be closer to the date.

-Seedy Saturday is held annually in Kingston, usually on the second Saturday of March .
+In-Person Seedy Saturday has been held annually in Kingston, usually on the second Saturday of March .
 It is one of KASSI’s primary contact points with seed growers where we celebrate seeds with a fun community gathering in happy anticipation of the upcoming growing season.
+It started as a small seed exchange on Wolfe Island in 2008 and has continued to grow!

 There are presentations throughout the day about saving seeds and building a regional sustainable seed system.
 It’s a chance to network with other community groups, and to attend workshops on anything from composting to intellectual property rights.
 There are also many booths with seed vendors and people selling other interesting products!